Dreadnaught (band)

 Dreadnaught was less active nationally for the next two years before beginning work on the third full-length album in 2004.
 Almost immediately, Suttil resigned from the group in order to concentrate on his other band Atomizer and he was replaced by Sandy Bettenay.
 Suttil recorded three albums and a number of singles and EPs with Atomizer until his death on 27 December 2006.

 Dreadnaught's third album was released by Roadrunner in late 2005.
 Dirty Music showed that the group's transformation from progressive metal to groove rock was complete.
 The band supported Testament's tour of Australia in early 2007.

 Matt Racovalis (ex-Alarum, ex-The Berzerker) replaced Sandy Bettenay on drums in 2008.
-In mid-2009, the band issued their self-titled fourth album.
+In mid-2009, the band issued their self-titled fourth album, which was a return to the heavy metal, progressive metal style from the early albums.
+The self-titled LP was released in Japan on Soundholic, and independently in Australia, which was followed with a Japanese tour later that year.
+The Japanese release also contained most of the Idiosyncracy EP as bonus tracks.

 Dreadnaught toured Australia with Testament again during 2010.

 Marty O'Shea replaced Matt Racovalis as drummer in 2012.

+2016 saw the release of Caught The Vultures Sleeping (LP).